fluentlabs-xyz/docs-docusaurus/docs/fluentbase-sdk/router.md

 ```

 **Characteristics:**
 - Big-endian byte order
 - 32-byte alignment
 - Compatible with `web3.js`, `ethers.js`, and other EVM tools
 - Larger payload size

+This mode uses the same encoding as described in the [Codec System documentation](./codec.md#solidity-mode-default).

 ### Fluent Mode